emmanuelojo/CBT/README.md

 # CBT
-Using lines of python to create an online test that grades students immediately the test is completed
+Using lines of python codes to create an online test that grades students immediately the test is completed